 Some services also offer video conferencing or screen sharing in addition to telephone conferencing.
 If your business intends to use these features, you will need a webcam, along with a strong internet connection for video conferences, in addition to the phone line.

-Conference bridges work similarly to a private branch exchange (PBX), which is a system that allows multiple callers to share one phone line using a traditional phone system.
+Conference bridges work similarly to a private branch exchange (PBX), which is a system that allows multiple callers to share one phone line using traditional phone systems.
 However, with a conference bridge, the exchange is cloud-based.
 While this type of service offers benefits like more advanced call controls and video sharing, call quality is dependent on your bandwidth speed.
 Therefore, a conference bridge solution may not be right for all businesses.

 Who a Conference Bridge Is Right for

 A conference bridge is a great tool for businesses that want advanced call controls, intend to share screens or documents in real-time or want to communicate with remote teams.
 However, they do require a reliable internet connection and place a high demand on your available bandwidth.
-Test your bandwidth’s speed and determine the number of conference lines your business can support by checking out our article on VoIP Phones.

 Some of the people who can benefit from using a conference bridge are: